PURCH Principles Drive How We Teach, Lead, Learn, and Connect

-You may meet with veterans, inmates, and homeless shelter clients to discuss their health experiences.
-Or shop at a bodega with food stamps to learn about the challenges of living in a food desert.
+Meet with veterans, inmates, and homeless shelter clients to discuss their health experiences.
+Or shop at a bodega to experience the challenge of living in a food desert.

-Guest lecturers include a local auto mechanic whose diagnosis of a car problem demonstrates the same reasoning process used when taking a medical history.
+Listen to an auto mechanic diagnose a car problem and see how he uses the same reasoning process as taking a medical history.
 Or learn from a news reporter how to use journalism techniques in medical interviewing.

 Focus on Population Health

 You will learn to apply population health concepts—as a clinician and as an advocate—to common health issues in our under-served urban and rural populations.